GNU Make

 Note: Ordinary assignments of the same variable in the

 makefile are ignored.
-You may override
+You may override them though:

 override var1 = value # recursive expanded variable